-There has been no Annual General Meeting of Stockholders within the last fiscal year.
-An Annual Meeting has been called for November 18, 2005 where the stockholders will be asked re-elect Del Thachuk and Gordon Brooke as directors for the forthcoming year and to approve the appointment of Madsen & Associated CPA's.
+There was an Annual General Meeting on November 18, 2005 where the stockholders re-elected Del Thachuk and Gordon Brooke as directors for the forthcoming year and approved the appointment of Madsen & Associated CPA's.
 Inc. as the independent auditors.